Red Faction II: Plot

 Alias returns to the makeshift base of operations only to discover that all of the Red Faction resistance members present have been brutally slaughtered.
-The squad's leader, Molov, remarks that with Sopot dead and with the nanotech research in his possession, the Commonwealth's military forces have voluntarily pledged allegiance to him.
-He declares Alias and Tangier, a fellow squadmember, to be enemies of the state for supporting the Red Faction.
+The squad's leader, Molov, remarks that with Sopot dead and the nanotech research in his possession, the Commonwealth's military forces have voluntarily pledged allegiance to him.
+He declares Alias and Tangier to be enemies of the state for supporting the Red Faction.
 Tangier helps Alias escape, and shortly after fleeing to safety, Alias lends aid to surviving Red Faction members who are defending themselves from the enemy.
-Alias and Echo, the lead of the Red Faction, meet up in a secret location to discuss an alternate strategy to stop Molov, and Echo is killed in action during a firefight with Quill, a former squadmember.
+Alias meets with Echo, the leader of the Red Faction, in a secret location to discuss an alternate strategy to stop Molov.
+Echo is killed in action during a firefight with Quill, a former squad member.
 Tangier radios Alias soon afterward, and the two agree to shut down Molov's commandeered nanotech laboratory located within the colossal statue of Sopot.
-Inside the laboratory, Alias triumphs over Repta, a former squadmember, and destroys the nanotech laboratory's power generators.
+Inside the laboratory, Alias triumphs over Repta, a former squad member, and destroys the nanotech laboratory's power generators.
 Alias's explosives weaken the foundation of the statue and render it unstable.
 Alias encounters Repta again and once again triumphs over him, causing the energy field within Repta to reach critical mass.

 Alias and Tangier meet up and pursue Molov, who is scaling Sopot's statue with the nanotech cell – the culmination of Capek's research – and awaiting extraction from Shrike, Molov's subordinate.
-Shrike betrays his commanding officer, and Tangier manages to reclaim the nanotech cell from Molov's possession.
+Shrike betrays his commanding officer, and Tangier reclaims the nanotech cell from Molov's possession.
 Molov, desperate to eliminate his enemies, climbs aboard a nearby battle armor and launches a frenzied assault against Alias.
-Using the destructible environment to his advantage, Alias manages to evade Molov's fire and launches a counterattack that not only kills Molov, but also destroys the statue.
-As the statue crumbles, Shrike swoops in with his close air support craft to extract Alias.
+Using the destructible environment to his advantage, Alias manages to evade Molov's fire and launches a counterattack that kills Molov and destroys the statue.
+Shrike swoops in with his close air support craft to extract Alias as the statue crumbles.
 From this point, the story ends in one of four possible ways, depending on the player's Heroics score.

 Reception

-The PlayStation 2 and GameCube versions received "favorable" reviews, while the Xbox and PC versions received "mixed or average reviews", according to the review aggregation website Metacritic.
+The PS2 and GCN versions received "favorable" reviews, while the Xbox and PC versions received "mixed or average reviews", according to the review aggregation website Metacritic.